kxdekxde/XXMI-MM/README.md

 ### NOTE: The command above is for the version _`XXMIMM_forbuild.pyw`_ that is for the executable.

-## Supported Model Importers Mods Folders
+## Supported Model Importers Mods Folders:

   - [GI-Model-Importer](https://github.com/SilentNightSound/GI-Model-Importer)
   - [SR-Model-Importer](https://github.com/SilentNightSound/SR-Model-Importer)